 This device must not be co-located or operating in conjunction with any other antenna or transmitter.

-For Wireless LAN operation within 5.15-5.25GHz frequency range, it is restricted to indoor environment, and the antenna of this device must be integral.
+For operation within 5.15~5.25GHz frequency range, it is restricted to indoor environments, and the antenna of this device must be integral.

-Federal Communications Commission statement

-This device complies with Part 15 of FCC Rules
+Federal Communications Commission statement This device complies with Part 15 of ECC Bules